krogsater/krogsater/README.md

 ### Welcome to my profile 🙋🏼‍♀️👩🏻‍💻

 - 🌱 I’m currently learning backend development with boot.dev
-- 👯 I’m looking to collaborate on https://trans.bible
-- 💬 Ask me about help to plan your workspace or home office

 <!--
 **krogsater/krogsater** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.